-When you’re in the Western world and you’re on the hunt for Egyptian cotton sheets, you can find quite a few options to choose from within the trademarked Supima’s label.
-While this isn’t Egyptian cotton, pima cotton is thought to be the absolute next best thing.
+When you’re in the Western world, and you’re on the hunt for Egyptian cotton bed sheets, you can find quite a few options to choose from within the trademarked Supima’s label.
+While this isn’t Egyptian cotton, Pima cotton is thought to be the absolute next best thing.

 They’re crisp and cool to the skin.
-Sateen sheets are almost silky to the touch and they tend to be a bit heavier on the skin for those that want a smooth experience in their sheet choice.
+Sateen sheets are almost silky to the touch, and they tend to be a bit heavier on the surface for those that want a smooth experience in their sheet choice.
 It’s a matter of preference in which one that you choose.

 How Much Do Egyptian Cotton Sheets Cost?

 When you get it in your head that you want to buy Egyptian cotton sheets, you should be prepared to pay for them.
 While some may say that they’re selling Egyptian cotton sheets for something “reasonable” like $100-$200, don’t be fooled.

 Does Thread Count Matter?

 Other than Egyptian cotton, thread count tends to be the other quality determining factor.
 While thread count is important to know about, it isn’t as important as some people think.
 The higher the thread count, the higher the quality of the sheets.

 When you are shopping for sheets with a high thread count, and you’re in the market for Egyptian cotton sheets, you will find that you should look for somewhere between 250-600 thread count.

-Well, there’s quite the debate going on specifically with Egyptian cotton vs bamboo sheets that you may find appealing and it may help you to determine which fabrics and which kinds of sheets will help you to find the comfort that you’re looking for in your sheet choices.
+Well, there’s quite the debate going on specifically with Egyptian cotton vs. bamboo sheets that you may find appealing, and it may help you to determine which fabrics and which kinds of bedsheets will help you to find the comfort that you’re looking for in your sheet choices.